Collections

 Portraits

 The College possesses an impressive collection of portraits, dating from the 18th Century onwards.
 In the main, those represented have been closely associated with the College, especially the presidents.
-But there are many other portraits of those who have earned a place in the history of medicine.
+There are many other portraits of those who have earned a place in the history of medicine.

 Many are by well-known artists, including Judy Cassab, Murray Griffin, Robert Hannaford, Ivor Hele, George Lambert, Sir John Longstaff and Joshua Smith.
 Among the portraits are those of: